 It is clear there is a lot of concern about the transmission of infectious diseases through the air and upon contact with surfaces, particularly in the light of the current COVID 19 pandemic.

 Often rehearsals, lessons, coaching & chamber performances can take place in small enclosed spaces, not allowing an appropriate distance between the performer and those working with them.
-HM Government currently recommends that this distance is 2 metres between people from different households with this changing to 1m+ being adopted 'with mitigations'.
+HM Government continues to recommend that this distance is at least 2 metres between people from different households with this changing to 1m+ being adopted 'with mitigations'.
 Guidance on performance and rehearsal has also recently been updated.
+(May 2021)

 These issues facing our industry have been particularly highlighted by the emergence of COVID 19, which is carried in droplets (& most probably in aerosols) expelled by infected persons.